geoblacklight/geoblacklight.github.io/_posts/2016-02-12-vecnet-digital-library-search-using-geoblacklight.md

 Our final proposal was iteratively formed with feedback from VecNET librarians based around simple UX principles:

  - Big searchable map
-  - A well designed map could easily display information about where papers were from.
-Any user could easily find data from a location.
+    - A well designed map can clearly display information about where papers were from; users can easily find data from a specific location
  - Intuitive top to bottom page flow
     - Natural progression means less 'pogosticking'
  - Simple search filters
     - Use ordinary words instead of obscure terms